 13.3.7.1.2 An area-wide transportation study for the Lakeview Waterfront is required that will examine among other things: future enhanced transit including its alignment and design; multi-modal splits between transit, active transportation and vehicle use; TDM; additional roads; and potential traffic infiltration impacts on adjacent neighbourhoods.
-This study will build upon the work completed for the Lakeshore Road Transportation Master Plan and will make recommendations on infrastructure and density, Figure 4: Lakeview Waterfront Major Node Character Area Future Roads modal splits, and any required phasing of development.
+This study will build upon the work completed for the Lakeshore Road Transportation Master Plan and will make recommendations on infrastructure and density, Figure 4: Lakeview Waterfront Major Node Character Area Future Roads modal splits, and any required findings of the area-wide transportation study have been incorporated into site specific development proposal.